novoda/sqlite-provider/README.md

-An Android library as ContentProvider for SQLite
+SQLiteProvider
 ================================================

+A simplification of database access.

-SQLiteProvider implements a ContentProvider for you that allows you database access using [Uri][1]'s
+SQLiteProvider implements a ContentProvider for you that allows database access using [Uri][1]'s

 Download
 --------